Schossi/CityBuilderWeb/_pages/manual/howto/custom.md

         CustomDestinationWalkers.Update();
     }
 }

+private bool destinationWalkerSpawning(CustomDestinationWalker walker) {
+    var path = Dependencies.Get<ICustomManager>().GetPath(Building.BuildingReference, walker.PathType, walker.PathTag);
+    if (path == null)
+        return false;
+    walker.StartWalker(path);
+    return true;
+}
 {% endhighlight %}

 Initialization and updating of the spawners is handled by the owning building component.
-You might have noticed that StartWalker on the destination walker is not called here.
-While that would be the easier thing to do we'll move that responsibility out into a manager for the sake of this example.
+Finding a path for the destination walker could be done directly in the component but we'll move it out into a custom manager which we will create in the next chapter.

 ## Manager